Abidon-J-F/University-of-Greenwich-Projects/Y2/Reinforcement Learning in Artificial Intelligence Racing Car Game/README.md

 6. Created a Viewer Class to give the user the power to observe the race and see if the AI car is learning to overcome its failure when driving around the racing track to become perfect or is it just exploiting the reward system for its own benefit by going around in circles.
 7. Used the Pyglet library to physically draw the racing track course, screen background, and car on the screen.

-**Fun Fact:** Actor class controls how your agents behave like a policy-based system.
+**Fun Fact:** Actor class controls how your agent behave like a policy-based system.
 A Critic class measures how good the actions the actor has contributed are and this is a value-based system.
 They both work together and help improve one another. <br />

 ![Actor and Critic class](https://github.com/Abidon-J-F/University-of-Greenwich-Projects/blob/main/Y2/Reinforcement%20Learning%20in%20Artificial%20Intelligence%20Racing%20Car%20Game/Actor_and_Critic.png) <br />

 ## Experiments Conducted
 The basis of our tests were to determine the fewest number of episodes required to explore with the most amount of steps before exploitation began.

 Each test conducted were under various environmental adaptations and characteristic alterations, including:
 - Exploration Rate
 - Learning Rate
 - Neural Network alterations